ptone/nbcast/readme.rst

 How to run the demo:
 --------------------

+**This requires the current development version of IPython - it will not work with the current 13.1 release**

 clone or download this repo and from the repo directory (assuming you have ipython setup)::